 Aren’t Men Beasts? – Strand Theatre London

-Noele’s first professional engagement at the Strand Theatre alongside John Mills, Roberson Hare and Alfred Drayton.
+Noele’s first major professional engagement at the Strand Theatre alongside John Mills, Roberson Hare and Alfred Drayton.
 This understudy role was during Noele’s final year at RADA.
+She did get to perform in the key role several times.

 100 Years On – Repertory Theatre/Brandon Thomas Players